pyshreyash/dnsme/README.md

-Before getting into this, it would be nice to revisit the dns terminologies [jnvs.ca/blog/2022/02/14/some-dns-terminology] and believe me the way I've used it might be different as well :wink:
+Before getting into this, it would be nice to revisit the [dns terminologies](jnvs.ca/blog/2022/02/14/some-dns-terminology) and believe me the way I've used it might be different as well :wink: